The Three McCay Circles,

 Discovery, Science, Math, Geometry, McCay circles, Heisss, Würzburg, Germany, 2019

-Fig. 11: Another Apollonius circle
+Fig. 11: Another Apollonius Circle

 And now the same again, but with more Apollonius circles: